Valsartan Lawsuit Attorneys Representing People With Cancers

 Cancer of the stomach (adenocarcinoma) is generally more treatable than liver cancer, with a higher survival rate, especially when caught at an early stage.
 GERD and Acid Reflux are often precursors of liver cancer.

 Researchers also believe there is a correlation between stomach cancer and obesity, smoking, and unhealthy diet.
 Some symptoms of stomach cancer can be like liver cancer, and include:

 - Feeling full after eating small amounts of food

 - Nausea or vomiting

 - Weight loss

-Treatments for stomach cancer depend on the stage that the disease has progressed to, and include surgery (including removal of the stomach), radiation and chemotherapy.Symptoms and Treatment of Colorectal Cancer
+Treatments for stomach cancer depend on how the diseased has progressed and might include surgery (including removal of the stomach), radiation, and chemotherapy.

 - Changes in bowel habits